Mukhin22/esp32_ECG_with_wifi/README.md

-# MedBracelet project
+# ESP32 with wifi and ECG
-This readme file describes MedBracelet project firmware and gives the guides on how to use it.
+This readme file describes  project firmware and gives the guides on how to use it.
 #Build note
 Project created using make build system.

+# Description

+This project use the esp32 board to run the wifi as a station and as a hotspot, depeneds on how it was configurated at start.
+It looks for a connection, an if it was reached, it get's the configuration of the sensors from the JSON file via wifi.
+After the configuration is read - system initialize the MAX86150 ECG sensor to use it with required in JSON file parameters.

+Also the project has a console component to control each of the connected to the ESP32 board GPIO pins, it could be used for pin testing and setting in time of the board hardware and software testing.

 # Tutorials
 1. Environment(ESP_IDF) Start: https://dl.espressif.com/doc/esp-idf/latest/get-started/index.html#get-started-get-esp-idf